ArthurDanjou/artsite/content/writings/how-does-my-website-work.md

 ### Fast

-Faster than the old one thanks to the new version
+Faster than the old one thanks to the new version of Nuxt

 ## FrontEnd & BackEnd with Nuxt 3